Roman Period 60 A.D. – 411 A.D.

 Segontium – main Roman fort of North Wales – Caernarfon SH485623

-Bryn Glas – Roman signal station (rectangular enclosure) – Caernarfon SH502634 (no image)
+Bryn Glas – Roman signal station (rectangular enclosure) nr Roman Road – Caernarfon SH50266345

 Dinas y Prif – Roman enclosed camp (earthwork) – Llanwnda SH463578